Understanding How and Why We Get Fat

 As we get older women make less estrogen and men make less testosterone.
 This enables LPL to work unfettered pulling in more and more fat.
 We get fatter as our sex hormones decline.
 Men become more apple-shaped and women pear-shaped.
 The reason for that is men carry more LPL in their abdominal fat and women carry more LPL in the fat around the hips and pelvis.

 Also, testosterone helps both men and women maintain muscle mass.
 Both sexes lose testosterone with age.
 Muscle contains an abundance of insulin receptors so that muscle can use glucose for energy.
 We lose muscle mass as we age due to declining testosterone levels usually coupled with less physical activity.
-Thus, are ability to clear sugar from the bloodstream is hampered contributing to fat gain.
+Thus, our ability to clear sugar from the bloodstream is hampered contributing to fat gain.
 Many thin elderly individuals are skinny fat.
 They make look thin, but they have too much body fat because of a loss of muscle mass.

 Add in the problems with insulin and leptin and you can understand why Dr. Lustig says obesity is an imbalance in hormones.
 Getting fat is far more than simply consuming more calories than you expend which remains the conventional wisdom.